<h1>Bikeway & Walkway Projects</h1> <h1>Bikeway & Walkway Projects</h1>

 Understanding the Terminology

-• Buffered bike lanes are conventional bike lanes combined with a painted buffer that increases the distance between people on bikes and the adjacent motor vehicle travel lane and/or parking lane.
+• Buffered bike lanes: Conventional bike lanes combined with painted areas that increase the distance between people on bikes and the adjacent motor vehicle travel lane and/or parking lane.

-• A two-way separated bike lane allows people riding bikes to travel in two directions on a street which may be one-way for all other vehicles.
+• Two-way separated bike lane: allows people riding bikes to travel in two directions on a street which may be one-way for all other vehicles.

 For more information, contact the SANDAG GO by BIKE Public Outreach team at gobybike@sandag.org or 833.899.BIKE (2453).